sandra-calvo/IoT/README.md

 ## Introduction
 In this guide, you will:
-  - PART 1: Connect a virtual IoT sensor to IBM Cloud IoT Platform
+  - [PART 1]: Connect a virtual IoT sensor to IBM Cloud IoT Platform]
-  - PART 2: Visualize IoT data
+  - [PART 2]: Visualize IoT data]
-  - PART 3: Connect Watson Assistant with IBM Cloud IoT Platform
+  - [PART 3]: Connect Watson Assistant with IBM Cloud IoT Platform]

 #### Prerequisites
 - Register on IBM Cloud at https://bluemix.net

+# PART 1
-# PART 1: Connect a virtual IoT sensor to IBM Cloud IoT Platform
+# Connect a virtual IoT sensor to IBM Cloud IoT Platform

 ## Step 1.
 Create IoT Platform application